SS Andrea Doria: Casualties

 In addition to the lives lost in the collision, three more of Andrea Doria's passengers died from injuries and ailments that occurred during and after the evacuation.
 Norma Di Sandro, a four-year-old Italian girl traveling in tourist class with her parents, Tullio and Filomena Di Sandro, was dropped on her head into a lifeboat by her panicked father.
 She was taken to Stockholm and subsequently airlifted to Brighton Marine Hospital in Boston, where she died from a fractured cranium without ever regaining consciousness.
 Carl Watres, a businessman from Manasquan, New Jersey, who was traveling in cabin class aboard Andrea Doria with his wife Lillian, died from a sudden heart attack while en route to New York aboard Stockholm.
 Angelina Grego, a 48-year-old, broke her back after falling into one of Ile de France's lifeboats.
-She was taken to St. Claire's Hospital in New York City, where she lingered in immense pain until her death six months later.
+She was taken to St. Claire's Hospital in New York City, where she lingered in intense pain until her death six months later.

 After the ships had separated, Stockholm crew members began to survey the damage.
 On the top deck of Stockholm, one of the crew came across Linda Morgan, who had been thrown from her bed on Andrea Doria as the two ships collided, and landed on Stockholm's deck, suffering moderate but not life-threatening injuries.
 Others were not as fortunate, as five of Stockholm's crew perished in the collision.

 Aftermath

+Because the collision did not happen in the United States waters, and because neither the Andrea Doria nor the Stockholm were U.S. ships, the United States Coast Guard did not investigate the collision, nor did the United States Navy.